-(up to three years after setting up) with a convertible loan or other financing models.
-As for IBB Ventures and Coparion, these award open investments.
+Mittelständische Beteiligungsgesellschaft zu Berlin-Brandenburg mbg-bb.de other financing models.
+As for IBB Ventures and KfW, these award open investments.
 In such cases, a private investor who is involved on equal terms with at least half of the total is always required.
 The MBG grants silent partnerships, i.e. with no voting rights, influence on the management or participation in the appreciation of the company.
-What's more, for those setting up their business after a period of being unemployed, or perhaps with a migrant background, the MBG offers a special investment programme of up to €50,000.
+What's more, for those setting up their business after a period of being unemployed, or perhaps with a migrant background, the MBG offers a special investment programme of up to 50,000 EUR.